2022 SCTC DOUBLES RULES AND FORMAT

 2. 8:00 – 9:30

 If the courts are not playable due to rain or other disasters, both sessions will be cancelled for the evening.
-The decision will be made according to court conditions at 5pm and a cancelation message will be placed on the club answering machine.
-It is the responsibility of the player to call the club when conditions are questionable.
+The decision will be made according to court conditions at 5pm and a cancelation message will be sent to members via email.
 The sessions will remain at the same times for the following week.